clodaghsmurphy/ft_transcendence/to-do-Nathan.md

   - [ ] CSS
   - [ ] POST
 - [ ] Browse channels
+- [ ] Messages rendered even if there was no messages on the channel
 - [ ] Kick
 - [ ] Ban
 - [ ] Mute